 The head pastor of the Mother Bethel AME brought this event to a close.

 He spoke to the boys.
-He was sure that they did not understand the symbolic meaning of their action.
+He was sure that they did not understand how their action would be interpreted.
 It was a ‘teachable’ moment, he said.

 And what do I know?

 I know all these events took place.